kean/Nuke/Documentation/Nuke.docc/Performance/Caching/accessing-caches.md

 pipeline.cache.makeDataCacheKey(for: request)
 ```

-There is also a hook in ``ImagePipelineDelegate`` that allows you to customize how the keys are generated:
+There is also a hook in ``ImagePipeline/Delegate-swift.protocol`` that allows you to customize how the keys are generated:

 ```swift
 func cacheKey(for request: ImageRequest, pipeline: ImagePipeline) -> String? {